 HUD requires all CoC recipients to spend grants reasonably and judiciously on eligible costs that best support high performance in their programs.
 Cost effectiveness must be measured alongside project performance to ensure responsible management of HUD funds.
-Leadership Council will prioritize CoC recipients who display fiscal responsibility, an ability to spend down their grants effectively.
+Leadership Council will prioritize CoC recipients who have demonstrated fiscal responsibility, and an ability to spend down their grants effectively.

 The Austin/Travis CoC will prioritize CoC Program funding as outlined above.
-It is the intention of the CoC Board to continue to increase the threshold score for non-competitive ranking of Renewal Projects each year.
 The CoC Board may approve selective restructuring of a project's final location within the Priority Listing to best maximize the CoC Consolidated Application's overall score and potential for funding.

-Transitions, Expansion, Consolidation, or other special projects will be ranked according to the directions in the FY2023 CoC Program NOFO.
+Transitions, Expansion, Consolidation, or other special projects will be ranked according to the directions in the FY2024 CoC Program NOFO, Community Funding Priorities, and HUD Funding Priorities.
 The CoC Board, or its representatives, may need to hold a special session to rank special projects.

-viii.Ranking Procedure
+viii.
+Ranking Procedure